webtechandbiz/WTAB-framework/README.md

 # WTAB assistant
 other typical needs show up when developing a software with the framework, like a smart system to read the software's logs (very handy in debugging) or a backup tool; fancy things fall down here in this section.

+# How to Create new module
+I suggest to copy/paste the "OapDashboard" folder in /module.
+Change the directory name to the module name (for example "OapDatamng") and find/replace "OapDashboard" with "OapDatamng", "dashboard" to "datamng", "Dashboard" to "Datamng".
+Just do the same in /public/css and /public/js but also change dashboard_index.css in datamng_index.css and dashboard_index.js in datamng_index.js and finally add the occurrence in $application_configs['parameters_whitelist'] /wtabassistant/-application-config.php (more information will be available on the topic soon)